 We'll start our tour at the far southern end of the I-35 CapEx Central project, because this is the portion scheduled to be constructed first.

-PUBLIC FORUM FOR AUSTIN
+austin PUBLIC FORUM

 The "Our Future 35" project, developed by the City of Austin, aims to create new public spaces over Interstate 35 by engaging with community members to ensure the design reflects their needs and connects with their heritage.

-I35 Expansion
+I-35 Expansion

 MAP IT